WillEStokes/Needle_controller-mbed/README.md

 This is a C++ driver for an mbed FRDM K64F device which handles all the sensor measurements in a bespoke laboratory needle-insertion test system.
 However it can be adapted for other applications requiring reading multiple analogue input channels with wide voltage-range (+/- 10 V) at fast data rates, and/or reading multiple encoder values.

 The driver is designed to be slave to a host device which sends and receives commands via Ethernet TCP/IP.
-See `Needle_controller_tester.py` in the project root directory for an example of how to establish a connection and parse commands.
+See `Needle_controller_tester.py` in the project root for an example of how to establish a connection and parse commands.

 ## Class Description